lulujordanna/data-structures/week05/README.md

-*This folder has been used for adding all entries to the NoSQL database.
+*This folder has been used for adding all of the entries to the NoSQL database.
 The details below highlight my progress from Week 05: October 1, 2019*

 ## The Goal